OR WAIT 15 SECS

 the United Nations Millennium Development Goal (MDG) of halving TB

 prevalence by 2015.
-TB remains a significant public health problem in
+TB remains a significant public health problem in China.

 With 1.4 million new cases a year, China is second only to India when it comes

 to incidence of the disease.
 Given the proven success of DOTS so far it is